justwriteclick/docslikecode/_learn/05-cd-for-docs.md

 1. Once you have a connected account, go to your profile on readthedocs.org and click **My Projects** to see a list of your repositories that Read the Docs service can access.
 1. To import your new project, click the **+** import icon next to the repository name.
 Click **Import Manually** if you do not see the repository listed after refreshing your accounts.

-### CICD: Deploy a Sphinx project to readthedocs.org
+### Next: Deploy a Sphinx project to readthedocs.org

 When you have a local project you want to deploy to a web site, you can set up the configuration for Continuous Deployment (CD) on readthedocs.org.